 - Recent College Graduates or OPT Students

 Recent graduates or OPT students who are no longer covered by their student insurance policy and find themselves uninsured after graduation need health insurance while unemployed or waiting for a job to begin.
-Short-term health insurance provides coverage for this transitional period.
+Short-term medical insurance provides coverage for this transitional period.

 - Dependents No Longer Covered Under Parents Insurance